slevithan/regex/README.md

 const words = regex`^(?>\w+\s?)+$`;

 // Context-aware interpolation
-// Also showing line comments and insignificant whitespace const re = regex('m')`
+// Also shows line comments and insignificant whitespace const re = regex('m')`
-  # RegExp: Only the inner regex is case insensitive (flag i).
-The outer
+  # RegExp: Only the inner regex is case insensitive (flag i), and the outer
-  # regex's flags (including implicit flag x) also don't change what this
+  # regex's flags (including implicit flag x) don't apply to it
-  # subpattern matches
   ${/^a.$/i}
   |
   # String: Regex special chars are escaped
+  # Note that quantifying an interpolated value repeats it as a complete unit
   ${'a|b'}+
-  # Quantifying an interpolated value repeats it as a complete unit
   |
   # Pattern: This string is contextually sandboxed but not escaped
   [${pattern('a-z')}]